subugoe/metrics-website/_posts/2017-02-03-new-dfg-project-started.markdown

 Project Partners will be involved in the following work packages:

 * Capture the status quo and exploratory user- and usage studies: The social media services that are popular in science, their users and the usage of these services are evaluated by means of exploratory studies and recorded in cooperation with the scientific community in a social media registry.
-Based on the considered functional and subject-related specifications the project aims to give recommendations for standardization.
+Based on the considered functional and subject-related specifications the project aims to give recommendations for standardisation.
 * Technology analysis for the collection and provision of \*metrics: Based on the data of the exploratory studies, the existing \*metrics aggregation software will be evaluated in order to provide the most complete data base possible.
 After technical adjustments have been made, the \*metrics should be provided and the degree of coverage and the rating of the aggregators should be tested as well as the integration by content partners (proof-of-concept).
 * Community networking and project management: Besides the project management, which will be accomplished in this work package the results of the project will be communicated to the national and international library, repository and \*metrics community via the bilingual (german/english) information platform \*metrics.
 In the beginning and at the end of the project, the \*metrics topic will be presented in workshops to interested members of libraries, research institutions and scientific communities to gather feedback.